asingh686/Hackveda-Business-Operations---Python/README.md

-# 🤖 Hackveda Business Operations Automation – Python Project
+# 🤖 Sales Data Analysis – Python Project

-This project was developed during my internship at **Hackveda** to automate lead generation and Email outreach for Digital Marketing using Python.
+This project was developed  to automate lead generation and Email outreach for Digital Marketing using Python.
 It combines a Google search crawler with an email notification system — streamlining repetitive digital marketing tasks.

 ---